kennysmithed/oels2020/oels_practical_wk7.md

                            make_image_selection_stimulus("animal_ear",false,"animal_ear","animal_nose")]
 ```

 Now I feel much happier about my procedure for building my picture selection trial list.
 It's nice and clear to me what the sound and images are going to be.
-And it's nice and clear if it's a manipulated-audio trial or not - in this case I have manipulated audio for the /d/ trial but not for the /t/ trial and not for the filler trials (NB: there *are not manipulated audio files for the fillers*, so if you try that it will complain that it can't find those files).
+And it's nice and clear if it's a manipulated-audio trial or not - in this case I have manipulated audio for the /d/ trial but not for the /t/ trial and not for the filler trials (NB: there *are no manipulated audio files for the fillers*, so if you try that it will complain that it can't find those files).

 Then I can plug that `selection_stim_list` into my picture selection trial as a nested timeline.
 I am also going to add 3 things to my picture selection trials, which I will explain once I show you the code.